 One (1) per organization as lead institution.
-Potential PIs are advised to contact their Sponsored Projects Office regarding processes used to select proposals for submission.

-The institutions that were awarded a MIP in the 2015 competition as the lead institution are not eligible to submit a MIP proposal as a lead institution in the 2019 competition.
+The institutions that were awarded a MIP in the 2019 competition as the lead institution are not eligible to submit a MIP proposal as a lead institution in the 2025 competition.

-Limit on Number of Proposals per PI or Co-PI: 1
+Limit on Number of Proposals per PI or co-PI: 1

-Individuals may appear as Senior Personnel (Principal Investigator/Project Director, co-PI, and other faculty or equivalent with biographical sketches included in the proposal even though their names may not be listed on the proposal Cover Sheet) on only one MIP proposal.
+Individuals may be designated as Senior/Key Personnel (Principal Investigator/Project Director, co-Pl, and other faculty or equivalent) on only one MIP proposal.